danielduyvo/onboarding/programming_essentials/Visual_Studio_Code/01_getting_started_vscode.md

 function and its associated keyboard shortcuts.
 This function currently does not have any; we can add one by clicking the `+` icon on its row and typing in the desired keyboard shortcut.
-For me, I set it to `Ctrl-C Ctrl-C` (pressing the key combination twice), you can set it to whatever is most convenient and memorable for you.
+For me, I set it to `Ctrl-C Ctrl-C` (pressing the key combination twice) when `editorFocus` is `true`, you can set it to whatever is most convenient and memorable for you.

 These editor features, specifically the Command Palette and the editor customization, are very powerful and can really improve your editor experience.